-We speak at industry conferences and stakeholder meetings, give interviews, take part in podcasts to draw attention to the needs of RD patients in Ukraine and encourage others to act.
+We speak at industry conferences and stakeholder meetings, give interviews, and take part in podcasts to draw attention to the needs of RD patients in Ukraine and encourage others to act.

-- We provide patients with support at every stage of their journey to Poland or other European countries - We organize humanitarian corridors to ensure faster border crossings for patients in serious condition - We take care of the initial accommodation of the patient's family - We provide access to treatment in Poland (we cover all procedures, arrange the first visit to a specialist in a given field or hospitalization) - In the case of transit to other European countries, we provide contact to a patient organization in each country, as well as to a medical clinic treating a given disease
+- We provide patients with support at every stage of their journey to Poland or other European countries - We organize humanitarian corridors to ensure faster border crossings for patients in serious condition - We take care of short-term accommodation for the patient's family - We provide access to treatment in Poland (we cover all procedures and hospitalizations and arrange the first visit to a specialist in a given field) - In the case of transit to other European countries, we provide contact to a patient organization in each country as well as to a medical clinic treating a given disease

-This is Yehor, 11 yo XLA Patient receiving immunoglobulins in Polish hospital
+This is Yehor, an 11 yo XLA Patient receiving immunoglobulins at a Polish hospital

-So far, we have managed to help over 60 families of patients with rare diseases from Ukraine.
+So far, we have managed to help over 70 families of patients with rare diseases from Ukraine.

-So far, we have helped over 60 families of patients with rare diseases, including primary immunodeficiencies, epidermolysis bullosa or such rare cases as KIF1A.
+So far, we have helped over 70 families of patients with rare diseases, including primary immunodeficiencies, epidermolysis bullosa, or rare cases such as KIF1A.

-In the case of patients in a difficult condition, we made sure to create a fast track for them so that they would not have to wait in long lines at the border.
-In the first days of the war, the queues required even several days of waiting, so it was crucial to speed up the procedures for RD patients.
+In the cases of patients in serious condition, we make sure to create a fast track for them so that they do not have to wait in long lines at the border.
+In the first days of the war, the long lines required even several days of waiting, so it was crucial to speed up the process for RD patients.

-Most of the patients we helped were children.
-But nearly a quarter of them are adults, most often with very serious forms of the disease, requiring advanced treatment outside Ukraine, including transplantations.
+Most of the patients we have helped are children, but more than 30% of them are adults, most often with very serious forms of their diseases and requiring advanced treatment outside Ukraine, including transplantations.

-6 of these patients were qualified for transplantation: 4 bone marrow transplantations and 2 liver transplantations.
+6 of these patients were qualified for transplantation: 4 bone marrow transplants and 2 liver transplants.

-Patients whom we helped cross the border and receive treatment in Poland often suffered from very rare diseases.
-Some of them - like LAD-I - only occur in 1 in 500,000 cases.
-KIF1A-related disorder is even rarer - there are only 150 diagnosed patients worldwide.
+Patients whom we've helped cross the border and receive treatment in Poland have often suffered from very rare diseases.
+Some of them, like LAD-I, only occur in 1 in 500,000 cases.
+KIF1A-related disorder is even rarer: there are only 150 diagnosed patients worldwide.
 All of them require a very specialized approach.
 That is why our activities are always focused on providing adequate medical care in a specialized medical center as soon as possible.

-List of rare diseases of Ukraine patients whom we have helped
+List of rare diseases in Ukrainian patients

+whom we have helped

 Autoimmune lymphoproliferative syndrome (ALPS)